Experienced & Knowledgeable Legal Counsel in Okemos & Lansing, Michigan

 No-fault insurance is made up of three parts, including:

 - Personal Injury Protection (PIP).
 This part of your insurance will cover all “reasonably necessary” medical expenses with no maximum limit.
 In addition, it will also cover up to 85% of the income you would have earned, if you had not been injured, for up to three years.
-If you are killed in the accident, then this income will go to your family.
+If you are killed in an accident, then this income will go to your family.

 - Property Protection (PPI).
 Under no-fault insurance, your insurance company will pay up to $1 million for any damage your car does to other people’s property, such as buildings.